 What therapy looks like

-Therapy with me is a steady grounding experience where you can bring whatever feels pressing and important to you.
-Together, we explore the stories and experiences shaping your life, with curiosity and care.
+Therapy is an experience where you are invited to bring what feels pressing and important to you.
 My role is not to offer superficial fixes, but to walk alongside you as we uncover meaning and new possibilities.

 How I work